 11. Downtown Disney District

-For shopping, dining, and entertainment, check out the Downtown Disney District.
+Check out the Downtown Disney District for shopping, dining, and entertainment.
 You can pick up souvenirs at Star Wars Outpost or the LEGO Store, listen to jazz at Flambeaux’s Jazz Club, or go bowling at Splitsville Luxury Lanes.
 Dining options include Wetzel’s Pretzels, La Brea Bakery Café, and Naples Ristorante e Bar.